wteepe1/GettingStartedPython_Week6/README.md

     - `newList[4:7]` - What values are returned?
 How do these relate to the indices you provided?
 - You can also extract every n-th element of a list using notation like this:
     - `newList[::2]` - What values are returned now?
+    -   gives us every other number
     - `newList[2:8:2]` - How about now?
+    - every other number starting with the 3rd item and ending on the 9th
 - You can also alter individual elements of lists by using indices
     - `newList`
     - `newList[2] = 100`